afbjorklund/bsdsum/README.md

 # bsdsum

+## FreeBSD

 This is the FreeBSD "md5" program, which also does other digests...

 `src/sbin/md5`

-It uses libmd for the digests, the OpenBSD version is also in Linux:
+It uses libmd for the digests, the OpenBSD version is available:

 <https://www.hadrons.org/software/libmd/>

+## Darwin

 It is available on macOS (`/sbin`), but only `md5` has been linked.